Armend Dallku

-Armend Sabit Dallku (born 16 June 1983) is an Albanian professional football coach and former player who is a current manager of Vushtrria.
-He represented Albania at under-21 and full international level, collecting 64 international senior caps between years 2005–2013, thus becoming part of top ten of list of Albania international footballers, remaining until March 2017, when he was overwrited by national side captain at the time, Ansi Agolli.
+Armend Sabit Dallku (born 16 June 1983) is a professional football coach and former player who is the current manager of Dukagjini.
+Born in Yugoslavia, he represented Albania at under-21 and full international level, collecting 64 international senior caps between years 2005–2013, thus becoming part of top ten of list of Albania international footballers, remaining until March 2017, when he was overwrited by national side captain at the time, Ansi Agolli.

 Club career

 Early career

 Dallku was born in Vushtrri, and began his career at his hometown club KF Kosova Vushtrri. before transferring to Prishtina.
 Dallku's professional career started off in 2003 when he signed up with KF Prishtina.
 He spent the 2002–03 season there.
 In 2004, he moved to Elbasani, playing 25 games in all competitions.